gabdube/rust-test-game/readme.md

 ## Running instructions

-You need rust and a system that supports Vulkan 1.2
+You need rust and a gpu that supports Vulkan 1.2

 After cloning the repo and downloading the assets from the release section ( https://github.com/gabdube/rust-test-game/releases/tag/0.0.1assets ), just run this command from your console